dmhuebner/mock-gen/README.md

 #### TODOs:

-- styles for + Add Settings button
+- Disable Add Settings button when form fields are not all filled out
 - Tool tips with examples for each setting
 - Ability to delete a prop setting that you don't want
 - Add settings for booleans (random || always true || always false)
 - Add feature to randomize a custom enum that the user creates for a prop.
 For example, they could choose to have a certain field randomized between certain options they give it
 - Allow user to select an object to add a setting to (that includes all setting types)
-- make footer in settings modal fixed?
+- Make footer in settings modal fixed?
+- Refactor dynamically adding settings to form (add with ComponentFactoryResolver)